puppetlabs/puppet-docs/source/pe/3.1/install_upgrading.markdown

         rpm -Uvh readline-6.1-1.aix6.1.ppc.rpm

     If you see an error message after running this, you can disregard it.
 Readline-6 should be successfully installed and you can proceed with the upgrade (you can verify the installation with  `rpm -q readline`).
 - If you upgraded from PE 2.5, your `cas_client_config.yml` and `rubycas-server/config.yml` files will not have the relevant commented-out sections, as they were added for 2.6 and the upgrader does not overwrite the config files.
-You can find example config code that can be copied and pasted into the live config files; look in files with **the same names and either the `.rpmnew` or `.dpkg-new` extension.**
+To find example config code that can be copied and pasted into the live config files, look in files with **the same names and either the `.rpmnew` or `.dpkg-new` extension.**

 Downloading PE